To see more items, click left or right arrow.

 In the short example above, the lambda function squares each item in the items list.

-Because such uses of map are equivalent to for loops, with an extra code we can always write a general mapping utility:
+Because using map is equivalent to for loops, with an extra code we can always write a general mapping utility:

 >>> def mymap(aFunc, aSeq): result = for x in aSeq: result.append(aFunc(x)) return result >>> list(map(sqr, [1, 2, 3])) [1, 4, 9] >>> mymap(sqr, [1, 2, 3]) [1, 4, 9] >>>